Comparative price levels for investment

 The impact of exchange rate changes on PLIs

 As explained above, the PLI for a given country is calculated as its PPP divided by its annual average exchange rate to the euro.
 This implies that exchange rate movements have an impact on the PLIs.
-An appreciation of a country’s currency against the euro will make the country more expensive in comparison to euro area countries and this will be shown as an increase of the relative price level expressed in the PLI.
+The depreciation of a country’s currency against the euro will make the country less expensive in comparison to euro area countries and this will be shown as decrease of the relative price level expressed in the PLI.

-In 2015, the most prominent example is Switzerland with a currency appreciation of 12 % between 2014 and 2015.
-This can explain the rise of the Swiss PLI for investment (from 136 to 143) compared to previously published data for 2014.
+In 2016, the most prominent example is the United Kingdom with a currency depreciation of 13 % between 2015 and 2016.
+This can explain the fall of English PLI for investment (from 105 to 98) compared to previously published data for 2015.

 The survey on prices for machinery, equipment and other products is carried out every 2 years.
-The 2015 survey was carried out in three months – April, May and June 2015.
+The last survey was carried out in April, May and June 2015.
 Countries collected prices for 491 items, divided over nine sub-groups in four main categories: metal products and equipment, electrical and optical equipment, transport equipment and software.
+The results were extrapolated to 2016 with Gross fixed capital formation (GFCF) deflators extracted from Eurobase ( Eurostat (nama_10_an6)) or overall Consumer price index (CPI) if GFCF deflators were not available.

 From the subgroups listed as investment categories, no prices are collected for other transport equipment, boats, steamers, tugs, floating platforms and rigs, locomotives, rail-cars, vans, wagons and other rail equipment, aircrafts, helicopters, hovercrafts and other aeronautical equipment, and products of agriculture, forestry and other products.
 PLIs for these sub-groups are estimated taking PPPs of other sub-groups as proxy.